 I was a team leader at the Holiday Club and saved almost all of my money to travel to Adelaide later that year.
 I planned to visit my aunt and uncle who lived in the Adelaide Hills.
 I saved all of my money to travel to Adelaide and live on a camping site while I worked picking grapes through the summer months in the Barossa Valley.

 I was looking fit and healthy from carrying grapes all day in the sunshine by the bucket on a farm.
-I had been in Australia about 7 months by this time and planned to return to Thailand later that year.
+I had been in Australia for about 7 months by this time and planned to return to Thailand later that year.

 I met Phil and Luke AGAIN, they just Popped up from time to time.
 We had an arrangement to alternate who cooked each night and we lived like that for about a while.

 It was unreal and as mentioned I got super fit carrying buckets of grapes to load the tractor.
-Camping was super cool and the weather was perfect with no rain in the whole time and I met lot’s of people during this time from all over the world.
+Camping was super cool and the weather was perfect with no rain the whole time and I met lots of people during this time from all over the world.
 Life couldn’t be better but it wasn’t the beach and I had enough of work.

 Melbourne & Back to Sydney and Then NSW

 In Adelaide, I had support from my family, with camping equipment which I returned.
-They live in such a beautiful home with outstanding views of Adelaide with a tennis court and a swimming pool.
+They live in such a beautiful home with outstanding views of Adelaide a tennis court and a swimming pool.
 It really was great to spend time with them and my cousin who has all grown up now.

 https://siterubix.com/a_aid/8e6ab19cI left Phil and Luke to move onto Sydney to Biron Bay the surfer’s paradise from where I went to a town called Nimbin on a day trip from the hostel. have to mention that day was a blur after we smoked stupendous amounts of marijuana because that was what Nimbin was all about with a cannabis museum and lots of hash cakes for sale.
 I ended up in a car on the way back to Biron Bay with three Dutch guys and we smoked all the way back.
 I never touched the stuff again, enough was enough.